internaloha/internaloha/scrapers-v2/README.md

 ### Define config.json

-To install the system, you must create a (git-ignored) configuration file.
+To run the scraper script, you must provide a (git-ignored) configuration file.
 This file's name defaults to config.json.
 Currently, this file contains credentials necessary to run the Angel List and Student Opportunity Center scrapers.

 You can copy sample.config.json to config.json to create a template version of this file.
-If you are running scrapers that don't require credentials, then the template will be sufficient.
+If you are running scrapers that don't require credentials, then copying the template will be sufficient.
+Otherwise, you have to edit this file and provide your own credentials to log into the site that will be scraped.

 Note: the syntax of the config.json file has changed slightly in V2.
 You can't simply copy over your previous config.json file.
 Instead, make a copy of sample.config.jons and update it manually from your V1 version.